Soft Truncation: A Universal Training Technique of Score-based Diffusion Model for High Precision Score Estimation: Conclusion

 \section{Conclusion}

-This paper proposes a generally applicable training method for continuous diffusion models.
+This paper proposes a generally applicable training method for diffusion models.
 The suggested training method, Soft Truncation, is motivated from the observation that the density estimation is mostly counted on small diffusion time, while the sample generation is mostly constructed on large diffusion time.
 However, small diffusion time dominates the Monte-Carlo estimation of the loss function, so this imbalance contribution prevents accurate score learning on large diffusion time.
-Soft Truncation softening the truncation level at each mini-batch update, and this simple modification is connected to the general weighted diffusion loss and Maximum Perturbed Likelihood Estimation.
+Soft Truncation softens the truncation level at each mini-batch update, and this simple modification is connected to the general weighted diffusion loss and the concept of Maximum Perturbed Likelihood Estimation.